France: Police fire tear gas at COVID 'freedom convoy' in Paris | DW | 12.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Protesters in cars and vans converged on Paris to protest the government and a variety of populist causes.
-The so-called "freedom convoy" imitates a similar effort that has shut down bridges on the US-Canada border.
+Protesters in cars and vans converged on Paris to protest the government and for a variety of populist causes.
+The so-called freedom convoy imitates a similar effort that has shut down bridges on the US-Canada border.

-Parisian police mobilized on Saturday, firing tear gas at one point on the Champs Elysees and issuing over 200 fines in an effort to disrupt French motorists from converging on the city.
+Parisian police mobilized on Saturday, firing tear gas at one point on the Champs Elysees and issuing more than 200 citations in an effort to disrupt French motorists from converging on the city.

 France's protesters take inspiration from Canadian truckers who have managed to shut down the capital, Ottawa, after converging there to protest COVID-19 vaccine mandates before going on to shut down several bridges on the US-Canada border.

-In France, thousands from across the country vowed to form "a mass of vehicles that the security forces would find impossible to contain."
+In France, thousands of people from across the country vowed to form "a mass of vehicles that the security forces would find impossible to contain."

-Following Friday night, camped out on the periphery of Paris, hundreds of vehicles descended on the ring road around Paris on Saturday.
+Following Friday night, when drivers had camped out on the periphery of Paris, hundreds of vehicles descended on the ring road around Paris on Saturday.

 By mid-morning on Saturday, police issued 283 fines for "participating in an unauthorized protest" and managed to stop at least 500 vehicles from entering the capital.